-Net cash used in investing activities was \$7 thousand for the year ended December 31, 2018, which consisted of property and equipment purchases.
+Net cash used in investing activities was \$0.5 million for the year ended December 31, 2020, which consisted of property and equipment purchases and tenant improvements to our leased laboratory and administrative offices.

 Net cash used in investing activities was \$0.2 million for the year ended December 31, 2019, which consisted of property and equipment purchases and tenant improvements to our leased laboratory and administrative offices.